| |

 the ministers donated the food whenever someone came to the parsonage or

 if they saw someone who needed help.
-Pearl Race took over the

 handling of the food pantry in September 2007, taking the mission project